hamlet-io/docs/docs/learn/layers/product.md

 Is everything correct? [y/N]: y
 ```

-There are a number of default Product types that can be used but here we've chosen the "base" Product - this will give us a well-rounded set of configuration to start us off.
+There are a number of default Product types that we can generate but here we've chosen the "base" Product - this will give us a well-rounded set of configuration to start us off.

 Prompt 3 here is asking us what the `Id` value is for the Domain our Product will use.
 If you recall, we defined our `Domains` object on the Tenant, as it is typically an organisationally owned resource and may be required across a number of Accounts and Products.
 So reviewing that configuration we see that our new Tenant only has the one domain defined - `acmeinc`.